You and Your CourseOpportunities

 Activities may be exempted from paying full economic cost of facilities used where:

-Where these criteria cannot be satisfied the authority to exempt an activity from paying the full economic cost of facilities used must be obtained from the Senior Deputy Vice Chancellor or Vice Chancellor in writing before proceeding.
+Where these criteria cannot be satisfied the authority to exempt an activity from paying the full economic cost of facilities used must be obtained from the Provost or Vice Chancellor in writing before proceeding.

 Accounting for the use of facilities, premises and/or grounds is to take place under arrangements approved by the Deputy Vice Chancellor, Services and Resources.